mattjw/okelydokuly/README.md

   --help    Display this help prompt.
 ```

+OkelyDokuly was written and tested to run with Java SE 7 and 8.
+The application has
+no third-party dependencies.

 ## Sudoku File Format

 Sudoku puzzles are represented in plain text as a 9x9 grid of comma-separated